 We’ve also included a couple of running clubs that charge a fee, but provide good value by hosting interesting events and providing camaraderie with like-minded individuals interested in getting out of doors and on the move.

 The list is arranged from “big” to “small”, from state-wide and regional trail maps, to county and city running and walking maps.

 Regional trail maps for running and walking

 Trail Link provides trail information and maps through the Rails-to-Trails Conservancy, the organization committed to transforming unused rail corridors across the U.S. into useful and vibrant public places.
 Trail Link lists dozens of Puget Sound region trails (over 1,000 miles total), including urban and rural routes, and trails suitable for running, dog walking, biking, and other interests.
-View Trail Link maps on line, or download the free smartphone app from Apple Store or Google Play for Trail Link info on the go.
+View Trail Link maps on line, or download the free smartphone apps for Trail Link info on the go.

 King County Parks Trails offers nearly 400 miles of regional and backcountry trails.
 The Regional Trails System is one of the nation’s most extensive, connecting communities from Bothell to Auburn and Seattle to the Cascades.
-Find a list of regional trails, backcountry trails, and recreation maps, on their website, or search for trails using the online TrailFinder.
+Find a list of regional trails and backcountry trails, or search for trails using the online TrailFinder.

 Issaquah Alps Trails Club (IATC) is a hiking club that also works hard to build, maintain, and protect the trails and open spaces through which they run.
 They also offer free guided hikes every week of the year.
 Find a list of links to regional trail maps on their website.
 Or, join the club for just $20 per year to get a copy of their digital newsletter, more inside information, and to support their work.